ckormanyos/hello_f77/README.md

 Now trusty old `f77` is back.
 It is properly supported as part of GCC on many systems.
 There is also (as there should be) conformance with legacy code.
-This includes support for the $128$-bit floating-point data type `REAL*16` which, although not used in _Hello_ _World_, is there for number crunching when neeeded.
-This makes `FORTRAN` (even today) still a leading program for high-precision numerical calculations.
+This includes support for the $128$-bit floating-point data type `REAL*16`.

+Even though `REAL*16` (and its complex counterpart `COMPLEX*32`) are not used in _Hello_ _World_, they are available for number crunching when neeeded.
+These high-precision types can be difficult to find in the world of high-preformance, efficient, object-code-generating programming languages.
+This makes `FORTRAN` _even_ _today_ still a leading program for high-precision numerical calculations.